 It’s easy to see that Switzer is one of Press Virginia’s biggest fans just by following him on social media.
 On WVU game days, his Mountaineer pride is put on display to his nearly 24,000 Twitter followers (most of which are probably UNC fans).

 Switzer may be one of the most successful college football players to come out of the state of West Virginia in quite some time.
 Through his first three collegiate seasons, he’s accumulated 148 receptions for 1,795 yards while finding the endzone 13 times.
 Special teams is where Switzer really thrives, though.
 In three seasons, he’s taken seven punts back for touchdowns with a career long of 86 yards.

 It’s also worthy to note that Switzer tends to go off against WVU’s all-time favorite rival, the University of Pittsburgh.
 In this past season’s matchup, Switzer grabbed five receptions for 126 yards and a touchdown.
 And, in 2013, Switzer ran back a punt return for a touchdown that ultimately propelled the Tarheels to victory over the Panthers.

 The best part is, Switzer may have learned some of his speedy moves from a few of WVU’s greatest athletes, in both football and basketball.

-“Rasheed Marshall is my all-time favorite football player,” said Switzer.
+“Rasheed Marshall is my all-time favorite football player,” Switzer said.
 “He and I have formed a great relationship since I’ve gotten older.”
-Marshall was a WVU quarterback from 2001-2004, where he earned Big East Offensive Player of the Year honors during his senior season.
+Marshall was a WVU quarterback from 2001-2004.
+He earned Big East Offensive Player of the Year honors during his senior season.